oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 5.1.1 Type Definitions and Entity Definitions

-TOSCA adopts a model-driven management approach where management actions are performed using models maintained by the management system.
-These models are created from *templates* defined in TOSCA files and expressed using the TOSCA language.
+TOSCA *templates* are defined in TOSCA files and expressed using the TOSCA language.
 All TOSCA templates are *typed* using TOSCA types that are also defined in TOSCA files and expressed in the TOSCA language.
 Not only do types promote reuse, they also simplify the design of TOSCA templates by allowing relevant TOSCA entities to use and/or modify definitions already specified in the types.

 **Type definitions** consist of pairs keynames and associated values that specify information relevant to the type.
-While all TOSCA types share a number of common keynames, each type definition has its own syntax, semantics, and set of keynames, TOSCA supports *node types*, *relationship types*, *capability types*, *interface types*, *artifact types*, *policy types*, *group types*, and *data types*.
+While all TOSCA types share a number of common keynames, each type definition has its own syntax, semantics, and set of keynames.
+TOSCA supports *node types*, *relationship types*, *capability types*, *interface types*, *artifact types*, *policy types*, *group types*, and *data types*.